Staying active with Crohn's disease

 - Resistance training.
 Resistance training can help strengthen your muscles and bones, which can be weakened by Crohn's disease.
 Use elastic bands or free weights and focus on the major muscle groups in your legs and torso.
 Be sure to take breaks between sets of exercises.

 - Aerobic exercise.
 Examples of aerobic exercise include walking, running, swimming and cycling.
-Depending on your situation, certain activities may be too strenuous and could trigger Crohn's disease symptoms.
+Depending on your situation, certain activities may trigger Crohn's disease symptoms.
 If so, change or limit these activities to meet your needs.

 See more In-depth

 - Crohn's disease and ulcerative colitis: A guide for parents.
-Crohn's & Colitis Foundation of America. http://www.ccfa.org/resources/guide-for-parents.html.
+Crohn's & Colitis Foundation. http://www.ccfa.org/resources/guide-for-parents.html.
 Accessed July 2, 2014.

 - Bilski J, et al. The role of physical exercise in inflammatory bowel disease.
 BioMed Research International.
 2014;2014:429031.